 All information about the Bank of America® Customized Cash Rewards Secured Credit Card has been collected independently by Erika.com.
 The card details on this page have not been reviewed or provided by the card issuer.

-When you’re choosing the gas credit card you want, consider things like the annual fee, whether you prefer to earn cashback or rewards points, and the purchase categories that you typically spend the most in (aside from gas).
+When choosing the gas credit card you want, consider things like the annual fee, whether you prefer to earn cashback or rewards points, and the purchase categories where you typically spend the most (aside from gas).

 You may decide that you want multiple credit cards — one that you use primarily for gas and one that rewards you for other purchases, like travel or dining.
 Just keep in mind that if you have several credit cards for different categories, you want to make sure the benefits outweigh any fees.